Salomons - CCCU

 As part of our commitment to increasing the representation of socially disadvantaged and marginalised groups within the profession of clinical psychology, and our awareness of the additional challenges that may be experienced in accessing training, we are passionate about doing all that we can to mitigate against this experience.
 As part of our efforts around this we incorporate the use of a Contextualised Admissions process alongside our use of Positive Action Provisions in line with the Equality Act.

-For entry in 2025, applicants will be eligible for consideration under a Contextualised Admissions Process if they endorse any of the following items in their application:
+For entry in 2026, applicants will be eligible for consideration under a Contextualised Admissions Process if they endorse ANY of the following items in their application.

-• Care Leaver: Individuals who were in ‘Foster Care’, formally Adopted or spent time under the care of the local authority prior to the age of 18 years.
+Individuals who were in "Foster Care", formally Adopted or spent time under the care of the local authority prior to the age of 18 years.

-• Refugee: Individuals who have been given ‘Refugee’ status by the UK government or have been granted humanitarian protection by the UK government.
+Individuals who have been given "Refugee" status by the UK government or have been granted humanitarian protection by the UK government.

-Our Contextual Admissions Process is activated at two stages of the application process (in the same way that we are currently using Positive Action Provisions in line with the Equality Act for other under-represented groups) and will be applied as follows:
+Our Contextual Admissions Process is activated at two stages of the application process (in the same way that we are currently using Positive Action Provisions in line with the Equality Act for other under-represented groups) and will be applied when applicants’ scores are tied after our testing process and again after interview.

 Disability Confident / Applicants with disabilities

 We are not part of the disability confident scheme.
-However, in line with the Disability Discrimination Act (1995), the Programme makes every effort to meet the needs of trainees with a disability.
-There is an identified member of the Programme staff with responsibility for issues relating to support for trainees with a disability.
+However, in line with the Disability Discrimination Act (1995), the Course makes every effort to meet the needs of trainees with a disability.

-The Programme has experience of supporting trainees with a wide range of disabilities to successfully complete their clinical psychology training.
+The Course has experience of supporting trainees with a wide range of disabilities to successfully complete their clinical psychology training.

 Last updated: